 Conclusion: Why the American Hairless Terrier?

-The American Hairless Terrier is a true terrier: lively, inquisitive, and intelligent.
+The American Hairless Terrier temperament makes this breed a true terrier: lively, inquisitive, and intelligent.

 AHT’s are easily trainable and adaptable.
-They only require a moderate amount of exercise and are just as happy hanging out with you on the couch.
+They only require a moderate amount of exercise and are just as happy hanging out with you on the couch as they are running around with you outside.

 If you’re on the hunt for a loving, playful and alert breed, the American Hairless Terrier is the ultimate companion.